damienstewart/billboard-chart-spotify-playlist-analysis/README.md

 npm install
 ```

-Create a `.env` file in the example directory with your `client_id` and redirect url:
+Create a `.env` file in the example directory with your `client_id` and redirect url (from your Spotify Developers Dashboard):

 ```bash .env
 VITE_SPOTIFY_CLIENT_ID=your-spotify-client-id